 Only one copay is charged per day, regardless of the number of appointments.

 The Marketplace is a way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.
+The current Health Insurance Marketplace open enrollment period is November 15, 2014, through February 15, 2015.
 People who purchase insurance through the Marketplace may be able to lower the costs of health insurance coverage by paying lower monthly premiums.
 For more information, visit www.healthcare.gov.

 Even if you are covered by your VA health care enrollment, your family members who are not enrolled in a VA health care program and who do not meet the health care law coverage standards should use the Marketplace to get coverage.
 They may get lower costs on monthly premiums or out-of-pocket costs.
 They could be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
 They can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
 For more information, visit www.healthcare.gov.